Skyturtl/Web-Scraper/README.md

    1.Start the Flask web server:Open the search engine in your browser at **`http://127.0.0.1:5000/index.html`**.

 ## Expected Outputs:
 1.Database (scraper.db):Contains indexed data for all crawled pages, including: Metadata (title, URL, size, last modified date).
 Keywords with frequencies and positions.
-Parent-child relationships.
+Parent-child relationships.<br>
-2.Spider Results (spider_result.txt): Lists page details, keywords, and child links for each crawled page.
+2.Spider Results (spider_result.txt): Lists page details, keywords, and child links for each crawled page.<br>
 3.Search Engine: Displays ranked search results based on TF-IDF and cosine similarity.
 Shows metadata, keywords, and parent/child links for each result.
-Allows users to save bookmarks and view query history.
+Allows users to save bookmarks and view query history.<br>

 ## Expected Outputs: